 At Connecticut Technical High Schools, new and exciting educational experiences are happening.
-Talented and creative academic and technical teachers at Connecticut Technical High Schools are working together to develop applied and integrated lessons.
-Academic and technology projects are requiring students to engage in real-life problem-solving, increasing the variety of texts read, developing their oral communication skills and writing skills.
+Talented and creative academic and technical teachers are working together to develop applied and integrated lessons.
+Academic and technology projects are requiring students to engage in real-life problemsolving, increasing the variety of texts read, developing their oral communication skills and writing skills.
 Research is proving that students learn better and retain concepts longer when they are educated using an applied and integrated curriculum.
-The development of this unique and rigorous curriculum prepares graduates of Connecticut Technical High Schools for immediate employment, or entry into apprenticeship programs, admission to two-year and four-year colleges, and lifelong learning.
+The development of this unique and rigorous curriculum prepares graduates for immediate employment, or entry into apprenticeship programs, admission to two-year and four-year colleges, and lifelong learning.